chandilsachin/git-terminal-linux/README.md

 # git-terminal-linux

-Beutifies linux terminal for git.
+Beautifies linux terminal for git.
 If you are tired of using simple terminal without autofill feature and colored output then this script is for you.

 ## Installation